CMS (Formerly Content Manager): Displaying Collection Content in a Table

 - In the panel on the right of your Editor, click Dataset Settings.

 - Click the Dataset mode drop-down and select and option:

 - Read: Allow the dataset to display your collection content in the table.

 - Read & Write: Allow the dataset to display your collection content in the table and allow visitors to add or edit collection content with input elements.

 The Maximum items displayed field does not apply to tables.
-You can limit the number of items displayed by clicking the Layout icon and setting a custom table height and enabling pagination.
+You can limit the number of items displayed by clicking the Layout icon , then setting a custom table height and enabling pagination.

 Click below for answers to common questions about displaying CMS content in tables.

 How can visitors filter the info displayed in a table?

 Can I connect a 'Load More' button to a table?